YaoJack2020/labbench/README.md

 a clear set of automation capabilities to make laboratory automation more robust and less frustrating.

 The labbench module provides tools that support toward this goal through an object protocol and support functions.
-These separate repetitive and error-prone boilerplate code, Use of these capabilities among multiple experimental runs also helps to produced data sets with consistent structure.
+These separate repetitive and error-prone boilerplate code.
+Use of these capabilities among multiple experimental runs also helps to produce data sets with consistent structure.

 ### Devices